Skip to contentAbout Fig Group

 Cyber Essentials process with Fig:

-1. Purchase your Cyber Essentials certification (select organisation size)
+1. Purchase your Cyber Essentials certification and choose the organisation size

 2. Complete the self-assessment questionnaire